Organized Crime Infiltrates Swedish Assistance Benefits System

 The analysis also shows that all 62 largest assistance companies during the period 2022-2023 had personal assistants who were "active" or "linked".
 On average, 22 such individuals worked as assistants at the companies.

-Vulnerable individuals are mistreated
+Vulnerable individuals are being exploited

-The presence of organized crime within the assistance industry has consequences for both users and society, according to the analysis.
-This leads, among other things, to vulnerable individuals being mistreated and "people with disabilities being used as tools for crime".
-Not infrequently, it is according to the Social Insurance Agency children who are affected.
+The presence of organized crime within the industry has consequences for both users and society, according to the analysis.
+This leads, among other things, to vulnerable individuals being exploited and "people with disabilities being used as criminal tools".
+Not infrequently, it is children who are affected, and users risk receiving inadequate or no assistance as a consequence of the exploitation.

 12 "network authorities" also participate through information exchange, strategic collaboration, and participation in certain efforts.